-Reset Rate of Interest The Interest Rate will be reset on each Reset Date.
-From (and including) each Reset Date to (but excluding) the next following Reset Date, the Interest Rate will be a fixed rate equal to the Treasury Yield plus the Margin.
+The Interest Rate will be reset on each Reset Date.
+From (and including) each Reset Date to (but excluding) the next following

+Reset Date, the Interest Rate will be a fixed rate equal to the

+Treasury Yield plus the Margin.

-3.135 per cent. per annum, being the initial credit spread on the Securities.
+4.976 per cent. per annum, being the initial credit spread on the in each year, commencing on 15 February 2023.

+Securities.

-Subject as provided herein, interest on the Securities will be Interest Payment Dates payable semi-annually in arrear on 19 February and 19 August in each year, commencing on 19 February 2022.
-If the Issuer does not make an Interest Payment or part thereof on the relevant Interest Payment Date, such non-payment shall evidence:
+Subject as provided herein, interest on the Securities will be payable semi-annually in arrear on 15 February and 15 August evidence:

-- the non-payment and cancellation of such Interest (i) Payment (or relevant part thereof) by reason of it not being due in accordance with the provisions described under "Solvency Condition" below; - the cancellation of such Interest Payment (or relevant (ii) part thereof) in accordance with the provisions described under "Restrictions on Interest Payments" - (iii) the cancellation of such Interest Payment (or relevant part thereof) in accordance with Condition 7(c); or, as appropriate;
+If the Issuer does not make an Interest Payment or part thereof on the relevant Interest Payment Date, such non-payment shall the non-payment and cancellation of such Interest (i) Payment (or relevant part thereof) by reason of it not being due in accordance with the provisions described under "Solvency Condition" below;

+(ii) the cancellation of such Interest Payment (or relevant part thereof) in accordance with the provisions described under "Restrictions on Interest Payments"